naiborhujosua/naiborhujosua.github.io/aboutme.md

 To get in touch with me, you can send an e-mail to <naiborhujosua@alumni.ui.ac.id>.
 I also use Telegram, feel free to ask me for my number if that’s your favorite communication method.
 I also love to give feedback on any technical issues of the entire Machine Learning Lifecycle.

 {: .box-note}
-#### Cite My Content 📝
+#### Citation 📝
 © Josua Naiborhu, 2023-2024.
-These posts are meant to be used for educational purposes.
-Excerpts and links from this site may be used, provided that full and clear credit is given to Josua Naiborhu with appropriate and specific direction to the original content.
+If you use this document or any part of it, please acknowledge the source, thank you!

 {: .box-note}
 #### Note 👇